The Truth About Having a Bad Singing Voice

 Do you notice the difference?
 Singers garner more compliments for their actual instrument (their voices) than for their skills.
 But in truth, while the instrument is important, the musician is just as – if not more – important.

-Singing is hard work.
-You have to study breathing like wind instrumentalists.
-You have to learn how to access different notes within your range like string players.
+Singing is hard work, but you can be smarter about it by learning and improving your musicianship in all areas.
+You have to learn to perform proper breathing exercises, like wind instrumentalists.
+You have to learn how to access different notes within your range, like string players.
 You have to gain control over all of the tiny muscles of the throat, face, jaw, and mouth.
-It doesn’t matter how “good” or “bad” your instrument is; you still need to learn these concepts.
+Learning these concepts, and training yourself with practice will not only help you sing better, but it’ll also improve confidence in other areas of life, where you feel you’re bad at.